Meet OUr

 Certified Mental Health First Aid USA

-Nakeba started Push Past Pain Past Support Group after receiving countless amounts of comments, messages, requests, and suggestions to start a support group in response to the disclosure and showcase of traumas she encountered over the course of her life and the need for this platform for others to do the same.
+Nakeba founded Push Past Pain Past Support Group after receiving numerous comments, messages, requests, and suggestions to start a support group in response to her disclosure and display of traumas she encountered throughout her life, as well as the need for this platform for others to do the same.
 From her experience, she realized that there were only focused support groups and not just one that can adhere to or include multiple traumas one might of experienced.

 Hence, the Push Past Past Pain Multi Trauma support group was born.

-Nakeba’s story briefly touches on her fear-based disorder called Autophobia (fear of being alone), being a survivor of rape, having dealt with long term mental/emotional abuse from a relationship along with a domestic incident, making the unavoidable decision to abort her pregnancy at 16 weeks due to a very rare disorder called Anencephaly that her baby had, coping with the grief of loved ones and lastly figuring out what it meant to find herself again after losing sight of who she was.
+Nakeba's story briefly touches on her fear-based disorder called Autophobia (fear of being alone), being a survivor of rape, dealing with long-term mental/emotional abuse from a relationship as well as a domestic incident, making the unavoidable decision to abort her pregnancy at 16 weeks due to her baby having a very rare disorder called Anencephaly, coping with the grief of loved ones, and finally figuring out what it meant to find herself again.

-Her story not only showed her ability to be strong, open, vulnerable, and bold to the public but also served as a testament to the lessons learned and the silver lining she found in her pain in order to heal.
-She hoped to use her experiences to inspire and motivate others in similar circumstances.
-Most notably, Nakeba wanted to give reverence to her faith in which helped her to get through it all, along with the support of her friends and family.
+Her story not only demonstrated to the public her ability to be strong, open, vulnerable, and bold, but it also served as a testament to the lessons she learned and the silver lining she discovered in her pain in order to heal.
+She hoped that her experiences would inspire and motivate others in similar situations.
+Most importantly, Nakeba wanted to honor her faith, which helped her get through it all, along with the support of her friends and family.

 As a certified mental health first aid, Nakeba is trained to provide initial help to people experiencing mental health problems such as depression, anxiety disorders, psychosis and substance use disorders.
-Her day to day work includes her 9-5 as a Financial Aid Counselor at Pace University, where she is also a current student and Master’s candidate in Higher Education Administration and Student Affairs program, class of 2022.
+Her day to day work includes her entrepreneurial pursuits and her 9-5 as a Financial Aid Counselor at Pace University, where she is also an alumna and received her Master's degree in Higher Education Administration and Student Affairs, class of 2022.

-Nakeba enjoys listening to Soca music in her free time and serves as a music promotion ambassador as it relates to the West Indian/Caribbean culture, decorating, spending time with her dogs and friends, wining & dining at various restaurants, exploring adventurous activities, inspiring/encouraging individuals, and supporting her church where she is a member at Hope City Church in Brooklyn, NY.
+Nakeba enjoys listening to Soca music in her free time and serves as a music promotion ambassador as it relates to the West Indian/Caribbean culture.
+She also enjoys decorating, spending time with her dogs and friends, wining & dining at various restaurants, doing adventurous activities, traveling, helping people, and supporting her church where she is a member at Hope City Church in Brooklyn, NY.

 In her free time, Chantel enjoys taking part in outreach programs, traveling, and spending time with loved ones.
 After encountering her fair share of first-hand experiences with life's struggles and setbacks, she took the necessary steps to rediscover and renew herself.
 She aspires to expand her pursuits by helping others navigate through their own restoration process by focusing on the growth, healing, and empowerment of women as a Lead Facilitator at Push Past, Past Pain multi-trauma support group.